zhixiangteoh/eecs280-notes/midterm/midterm.md

    argv[0]     argv[1] argv[2] argv[3] ...
 ```

-### Explain how command line arguments relate to the argc and argv parameters of main
+### b.
+Explain how command line arguments relate to the argc and argv parameters of main

 For a `main` defined as such: